ratatui/ratatui/README.md

 )
 ```

-You can also use the `constraint!` macro to define individual constraints:
+Use the `constraint!` macro to define individual constraints:

 ```rust
 use ratatui::prelude::*;